About Wilderness Wisdom Journeys

 And then my whole life drastically changed.
 I went from living my dream to my ultimate nightmare.
 I contracted a severe case of Neurologic Lyme Disease and was bed ridden for 2 1/2 years.

 No more wilderness, no more guiding...

 They thought I would heal in 10 days, then 14 days, then at 30 they stopped the treatment assuring me the Lyme was gone.
 After a few months I went to a specialist who told me I had post Lyme syndrome...
 My health spiraled down for the next 2 1/2 years as I traveled to over 16 different doctors and specialists and searched for my health.

-I was heart broken.
-My body was shutting down.
-I believed what they said and began to give up hope of recovery.
+My body was shutting down and my muscles atrophied.
+I believed what the doctors said and began to give up any hope of recovery.

 I am grateful for this illness.